Purple Heart

 Frequently Asked Questions

-• Sometimes the VBA makes a mistake or they are missing evidence that would indicate you are a combat veteran.
-Such as your DD-214 is missing your combat awards.
-If this happens, it is strongly recommended that you seek out the assistance of a VSO to help you file an Appeal.
+• Sometimes the VBA makes a mistake or they are missing evidence that would indicate you are a combat veteran or even that you deployed.
+Such as your DD-214 is missing your combat awards/deployment.
+If this happens, it is strongly recommended that you file an Appeal with supporting evidence.

 Additionally,